-Do your palms sweat at the thought of working out how to split a bill?
-If they do – we see you.
+Do your palms sweat at the thought of trying to split a bill?
+If they do – you’re not alone.
+Not everyone is comfortable with numbers, and National Numeracy Day is a reminder to reassess how you talk numbers with your employees.

 During a recent chat about maths and numeracy, the Eximia copywriters discovered our affinity with numbers isn’t as strong as it is with words.